Yakima-Teng/djax-cli/README.md

 The purpose of official djax project templates are to provide opinionated, battery-included development tooling setups so that users can get started with actual app code as fast as possible.
 However, these templates are un-opinionated in terms of how you structure your app code and what libraries you use.

 All official project templates are repos whose name is started with letters 'djax' (except for djax-cli) in the [Yakima-Teng](https://github.com/Yakima-Teng).
-When a new official template is added, you will be able to run `vue init <template-name> <project-name>` to use that template.
+When a new official template is added, you will be able to run `djax init <template-name> <project-name>` to use that template.
 You can run `djax list` to see all available official templates.

 Current available templates include: